 Dealing with a wet carpet is among the most challenging situations that most homeowners face following water damage.
-Although there is not procedure that is set as the standard for dealing with a house flooding situation, drying a carpet after a flood should be done immediately.
-Maybe you have an expensive carpet that you have emotional attachment with and you cannot afford losing it.
-Perhaps, you are worried about mold problems after water intruded your home.
+Although there is no procedure that is set as the standard for dealing with a house flooding situation, drying a carpet after a flood should be done immediately.
+Maybe you have an expensive carpet that you have an emotional attachment to and you cannot afford losing it.
+Perhaps, you are worried about mold problems after water intruded on your home.

 Mold will start growing on a wet carpet if it is kept in a place of humid air and it stays with the water for more than 48 hours.
 As such, it is important to dry your carpet as quickly as possible to prevent mold growth.
 If only small areas of the carpet have water, drying it can be easy.
 However, you will need more than one drying method for large areas.
 Nevertheless, it is important to know how to prevent mold growth on your carpet.

 How to Prevent Mold Growth on a Wet Carpet

 Removing excess water will reduce the possibility of mold growth in your carpet.
 Here are the things that you should do to prevent mold growth in your carpet.

 - Use towels to soak up the excess water.
 Do this by opening the towels and laying them around the sections of the carpet that are wet.
 Use your hands to press them down so that they can absorb water.
 Replace towels once they are saturated with the water from the carpet.
 Wring the water out of the towel or store them in a bucket to avoid dripping water around the room.